Eric Zorn

-Eric Zorn (born January 6, 1958) is a former American op-ed columnist and daily blogger for the Chicago Tribune who specialized in local news as well as politics.
+Eric Zorn (born January 6, 1958) is an American former op-ed columnist and daily blogger for the Chicago Tribune who specialized in local news as well as politics.

 Early life and education

 Zorn is a graduate of the University of Michigan, where he majored in English literature and creative writing.

-He is the grandson of Max Zorn, author of Zorn's Lemma.
+He is the grandson of the mathematician Max Zorn, author of Zorn's lemma.

 Career

 After serving a four-month internship at the Miami Herald, Zorn started working for the Chicago Tribune in summer 1980.
 He has been a columnist for it since 1986.
 About four times a year for some years, Zorn and fellow Tribune columnist Mary Schmich wrote a week of columns that consisted of a back-and-forth exchange of letters.
-Each December since 1999 (except for COVID-19 pandemic 2020), Schmich and Zorn have hosted the "Songs of Good Cheer" holiday caroling parties at the Old Town School of Folk Music to raise money for the Tribune Holiday Fund charities.
+Each December since 1999 (except during the COVID-19 pandemic in 2020), Schmich and Zorn have hosted the "Songs of Good Cheer" holiday caroling parties at the Old Town School of Folk Music to raise money for the Tribune Holiday Fund charities.

 Zorn co-wrote the 1990 book Murder of Innocence, about Laurie Dann.
-The book served as the basis for a 1993 made-for-TV movie with the same name.
-Since 2003, Zorn has penned "Change of Subject", the Tribune's first blog.
+The book served as the basis for a 1993 made-for-TV movie of the same name.
+From 2003, Zorn penned "Change of Subject", the Tribune's first blog.